momoenomoto/robot-hand-teleoperative-system/README.md

 # robot-hand-teleoperative-system

 Wireless glove controlled robotic hand using BLE 5 and STM32F7 MCU with Cortex-M7

 This repository contains my EENG-SHU 400 Senior Capstone Design Project.
+The code is written, compiled, and flashed in Keil µVision 5.0.